dmcanally/denver-netdata/README.md

    Type:    String
    Default: undef
    Desc:    This sets the API Key for talking to an upstream netdata.
 This must be a GUID.
+A netdata master must have a matching GUID defined with netdata::stream.

  * `registry`